isabella232/ios-video-introduction/readme.md

 This is where we add remote video to the view.

 That's really all there is to it.
 Download the SDK and give it a spin!
-Fingers crossed, you'll get rich tryin.